xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 # Security Considerations {#Security}

-- Model Hallucination: A key challenge is that, without proper constraints, the LLM may produce malformed or invalid configurations.
+- Model Hallucination: A key challenge is that, without proper constraints, the LLM agent may produce malformed or invalid configurations.
 This issue can be mitigated using techniques such as Constrained Decoding, which enforces syntactic correctness by modeling the configuration syntax and restricting the output to conform to predefined rules during the generation process.

 - Training Data Poisoning: LLMs can be trained on malicious or biased data, potentially leading to unintended behavior or security vulnerabilities.
 To mitigate this risk, LLMs should be trained on curated, high-quality datasets with rigorous validation and filtering processes.
 Periodic retraining and adversarial testing should also be conducted to detect and correct anomalies before deployment.